 These days, the topic of conflict minerals has been the focus of many conversations.
-With new regulations requiring companies to report the use of minerals mined in certain geographic regions and used within an organization’s supply chain, many finance leaders are finding compliance to be complex.
+With new financial reporting and accounting regulations requiring companies to report the use of minerals mined in certain geographic regions and used within an organization’s supply chain, many finance leaders are finding compliance to be complex.
 And now, with existing requirements under question from the new administration, several companies face added challenges and uncertainties.

 For some clarity, we talked to 8020 Consulting’s Abim Ojo.
 A PwC Alumnus, CPA and licensed member of the Institute of Chartered Accountants (UK), Abim has extensive experience in the research and application of technical accounting practices including conflict minerals and compliance.
 In this blog, she answers our most pressing questions.

 Q: Can you provide a quick background on conflict minerals: what are they and how are they used?

 A: Conflict minerals are natural resources that are mined and extracted from ore, often in war-torn areas such as eastern Democratic Republic of Congo (DRC), where the mineral trade has been linked to armed groups and mass atrocities.
 The four most common minerals are tantalum (columbite-tantalite also known as coltan); tungsten (wolframite); tin (cassiterite) and gold.
 These conflict minerals are necessary to the functionality and production of everyday items in the electronics industry, such as a smartphone or laptop.

 Q: From a finance perspective, what does this mean for U.S. companies?